 Georgetown University's Special Collections is located on the 5th floor of Lauinger Library.
 It is open to all users who present some form of photographic identification and follow our rules.
 Advance notice of your visit, though not required, is recommended.
 Please see policies for Entering & Exiting Lauinger Library, as well as other general Library policies.
-Special Collections polices may be found on the Special Collections Research Center Use Policies website.
+Special Collections polices may be found on the Booth Family Center for Special Collections Use Policies web page.

 Closed on Saturdays and Sundays